directus/directus/docs/concepts/platform-overview.md

 # Platform Overview

-> The Directus platform is primarily comprised of an API and App, working in concert to "mirror" the schema and content
+> The Directus platform is primarily comprised of an API and App, working in concert to “mirror” the schema and content
 > of your SQL database.

 ## Database Mirroring

-Instead of using a predefined "one-size-fits-all" data model to store your content, Directus "mirrors" your actual SQL database in real-time.
-The principle is akin to a database client (eg: _phpMyAdmin_), but includes far more advanced tools, and is safe and intuitive enough for non-technical users.
+Instead of using a predefined “one-size-fits-all” data model to store your content, Directus “mirrors” your actual SQL database in real-time.
+The principle is akin to a database client (like _phpMyAdmin_), but includes far more advanced tools, and is safe and intuitive enough for non-technical users.
 This approach has many unique advantages:

-- A custom SQL database schema, tailored to your exact requirements
+- A custom (pure) SQL database schema, tailored to your exact requirements
 - Significant performance improvements through optimizations and indexing
 - Complete transparency, portability, and security for your data
 - Direct database access and the full power of raw/complex SQL queries